mendix/docs/content/refguide/common-widget-properties.md

 #### 6.2.2 Based on Expression

 When selected, this enables the widget while a provided [expression](expressions) evaluates to true.
-The object of the containing data view is available inside an expression as a `$currentObject` variable.
+The object of the containing data container is available inside an expression as a `$currentObject` variable.

 Note that the expression is evaluated in the browser, and hence, we advise against using "secret" values (like access keys) in it.
 In particular, we disallow usages of [constants](constants).
 Also, client-side expressions currently do not support all the functions that are available in the microflows.
 Please refer to an autocomplete list to know what functions are supported in your version.